avasay/avasay.github.io/_posts/2019-11-19-Use-Repository-Design-Pattern-Model-Controller.markdown

 }

 ```
-Well, these methods were scaffolded by Visual Studio for me.
-Anyway, I picked those three methods on purpose --- my demo will show how I will refactor those three controller actions to use the Repository design pattern.
+These were the de-facto methods that were scaffolded by Visual Studio for me.

+I picked those three methods on purpose --- my demo will show how I will refactor those three controller actions to use the Repository design pattern.

 ### DBContext

-My **EmployeeDBContext** looked like this:
+My old **EmployeeDBContext** looked like this:

 ```